tina3860/odin-recipes/README.md

+My name is Valentina Nguyen.
+I am learning HTML and CSS independently using the Odin Project course.
+The skills I will have demonstrated once I finish this course will be HTML, CSS, and JS.

 # odin-recipes

-My name is Valentina Nguyen.
-I am learning html and css on my own and this is project 1 of the Odin Project course.
-Skill I will have demonstrated once I finish this project will be basic HTML (links,images,p,h,etc.)
+basic HTML (links,images,p,h,etc.)